Live streaming has changed the way retailers and marketers speak to online audiences.

 Live streaming has changed things drastically.

-These days, business owners can now stream live video content via their social media accounts through free tools such as Facebook Live, Instagram, or Periscope.
+These days, business owners can now stream live video content via their social media accounts through free tools such as Facebook Group Live, Instagram, or Periscope.

 What's more, the advent of influencer marketing means that audiences are now much more familiar with the idea of being addressed directly through their screens - regardless of the broadcast's setting.